 I love hospitality.
 The process of welcoming in and providing for others – both stranger and friend – nourishes my soul and reminds me of the way I have been welcomed in and provided for.
-What God has done for me I now get to do for others.
-(If you missed our Feasting with the Poor series from Tim Cain the last few weeks, he has some profound things to say on this topic.)
+What God has done for me, I now get to do for others.
+(If you missed Saturate’s Feasting with the Poor series from Tim Cain, he has some profound things to say on this topic.)

 We invited our neighbors into our home every Saturday morning for Liege-style waffles, good coffee, and conversation.
 Together our MC went door-to-door in our neighborhood inviting them to breakfast.
 “No, we aren’t selling anything.
 No, we’re not going to try to convert you.
 (Well, that one was always tricky. ; ) ) .
 Yes, you can bring your kids, your grandma, your dog.
 No, it doesn’t cost anything.
 Yes, we know it sounds weird, but I promise, we’re not scary.
 Just come once and see what you think.”
 We invited folks from our kids’ schools, the family who answered our “free gravel” ad on Craig’s List, folks who came to our garage sale.
 If you were breathing and in the vicinity, you got invited.